 About Food Inspections

 The Buffalo Trace District Health Department regularly inspects all Mason County and Robertson County food service establishments, including bars, restaurants, and grocery stores.
-Inspectors evaluate the food’s safety by looking at many factors, including if the food is being handled safely and stored properly and if the workers are practicing good hygiene.

 Click here to view the latest inspection scores.
 Please keep in mind that the inspection scores only represent the conditions present at the time of the inspection.
 Conditions in food service establishments can change from hour-to-hour and day-to-day.

 Below is an image of the form our inspectors use when they evaluate food service establishments: